superawdi/Fnon/README.md

     btnOkBorderColor: '#d4d4d4',
     delButtons:false,

-    autoFocus: false, // focus when model is loaded
+    autoFocus: false, // focus when model is loaded otherwise first button will be focused
     autoFocusTag: 'input:not([disabled])', // default focus to input which is not disabled
     autoFocusDelay: 0, //if u need to dealy the focus

     zIndex:4000,

+    showMaxMin:false, // show maximize - minimize button if title bar exists

     // Functions
     beforeShow: undefined,